drhaynes.com - site logo - click to return to home page

 White Bark Trees

-A close-up of those trees.
+A closer look at those trees.

 Canon EOS 5Ds